Shop Concentrates · Connoisseur · Studio · After-Show

 Why Does Cold-Cure Rosin Cost More Than Standard Rosin?

-Cold-cure live rosin requires the rosin press output to cure under controlled cold conditions for 24 to 72 hours after pressing, during which the texture transforms into a stable, easier-to-handle consistency and the terpene profile re-integrates with the cannabinoid fraction.
-The cold-cure step adds time and storage cost to the production cycle.
-The result is a concentrate that doses more easily on a dab tool, holds shape at room temperature, and tastes more cohesive than fresh-press rosin that has not had time to cure.
-Olio's Cold Cure Live Rosin line and Umamii's Cold Cure Live Rosin Private Reserve sit in this premium-cured tier.
+Cold-cure live rosin has to cure under controlled cold conditions for a stretch of time after pressing.
+During that cure the texture turns stable and easy to handle, and the terpenes reintegrate with the rest of the extract.
+That extra time and storage adds cost.
+The payoff is a concentrate that doses more easily on a dab tool, holds its shape at room temperature, and tastes more cohesive than fresh-pressed rosin that has not had time to cure.

 Frequently Asked Questions